 “Substance Use Disorder is a disease—like cancer and diabetes are diseases,” Eileen said.
 “No one chooses the devastation it causes, and everyone affected deserves to be treated with dignity and respect and have access to the resources and support needed to recover and live a joyful and productive life.”

-This perfectly sums up the SOS approach, which focuses on community involvement to help those struggling with substance misuse and those in recovery overcome challenges and become productive members of society.
+This perfectly sums up the SOS approach.
+It focuses on community involvement to help those struggling with substance misuse and those in recovery to overcome challenges.
+This is to help them become productive members of society.

 A large part of this is accomplished through their peer-assisted recovery support.
 SOS peer support specialists often help individuals with the following: